JesanOvi/Transformer-interpretability/README.md

 ##  Notes

 - This project uses uv for dependency management
+- If you don't use uv, use requirements.txt

 ##  How to Use in `main_notebook.ipynb` (IMPORTANT)